Mental Health

 Caitlin Harper

-For people struggling with depression, antidepressants can sometimes be prescribed to help manage their symptoms.
 Not all depression requires treatment with medication, but if you and your doctor decide that medication might be a good option for you, SSRIs, SNRIs, or a combination could be used.

-How do SNRIs and SSRIs work?
+How Do SNRIs and SSRIs Work?

-Selective serotonin reuptake inhibitors such as SSRIs, SNRIs, NRIs, NDRIs, and SNDRIs are all reuptake inhibitors, meaning they block the reuptake or reabsorption of your neurotransmitters, the body’s chemical messengers.
-They are the molecules used by the nervous system to transmit messages between neurons, or from neurons to muscles.
+These molecules are used by the nervous system to transmit messages between neurons, or from neurons to muscles.
 Neurotransmitters are involved in countless functions of the nervous system.
-They work to keep our brains functioning, they control bodily functions like breathing, and control psychological functions like joy and fear.
+They work to keep our brains functioning and control bodily functions like breathing.
+They also control psychological functions like joy and fear.

 Examples of SSRIs (with their brand names in parenthesis):